nichitatrifan/text_to_image/README.md

 # TEXT TO IMAGE ENCRYPTION

-In this project I implemented the text-to-image encryption.
+In this project we implemented the text-to-image encryption.
 The main idea is to assgin a unic RGB value for every char that can be used to exchange the user's information across the network.

 Cool thing about this project that the whole backend is being written from a scratch without using any popular frameworks like